Tesssssssssy/PHP_Chat_application/README.md

 This demo API is for chat using PHP and Firebase Realtime Database.
 I checked the HTTP communication by Postman.

+!!!
+This API is not working now because the Google Firebase messaging API system has been changed, so I need to migrate the code.

 ### How it works
 https://github.com/Tesssssssssy/PHP_Chat_application/assets/105422037/2b34d6d0-ced8-48f0-a0b9-d326b8813a4a